Frozen Air Conditioner | HVAC Troubleshooting

 A frozen air conditioning system can also be caused by a refrigeration problem.
 The most common problem is a refrigerant leak (refrigerant is commonly referred to as Freon.
 Freon is a trademark name of DuPont Corporation).
 This means that the air conditioning is low on refrigerant.
 This leak needs to be repaired and then the system recharged by a professional.
 When the refrigerant leaks out the air A frozen air conditioning system can also be caused by a refrigeration problem conditioner pressures drop in the evaporator.
 A pressure drop in the evaporator coil means that the refrigerant will likely be colder than the dew point.
 When the evaporator coil in your air conditioner or heat operates below the dew point the moisture or humidity in the air will freeze to the coil.
 A little frost will appear and then more frost on the air conditioner evaporator coil.
 This will eventually form into ice and restrict the air flow of the air conditioning system.
 An air flow restriction in the air conditioner will only exacerbate the problem.
 You need to call a professional to have this problem repaired.
 They have all the tools necessary to repair a refrigerant leak and restore the frozen air conditioner to normal operation sans the ice.
 There is another refrigeration problem which will cause the air conditioner to freeze up.
 This will require the attention of a trained HVAC professional to troubleshoot and repair the frozen air conditioner.
 Remember, when you see ice on your air conditioner pipes shut the system down and allow it to defrost.
 Check for proper airflow.
 If proper airflow is not present find the problem (or call in an HVAC professional to find and repair the problem).

-The following video is of a window unit making ice.
+The following video is of an air conditioner making ice.
 No matter what type of HVAC unit you have it is not normal for the air conditioning unit to make ice.
-In the video they state the system has a leak.
-This may or may not be true for your frozen air conditioner based upon what is written above.